The Engagement and Attendance Policy and why it exists

 It is part of our academic regulations that if you have made a commitment to a taught programme of study you are required to attend all compulsory timetabled events as an essential part of your learning.
 In addition, the Student Loans Company (and the Home Office, in the case of international students) requires attendance to be monitored.

-You are strongly encouraged to click on the link and review the Engagement & Attendance Policy.
+You are strongly encouraged to click on the link and review the Engagement and Attendance Policy.

-If you have any questions about the Attendance and Engagement Policy please take the time to review the Frequently Asked Questions (Login required) to see if your question is covered.
+If you have any questions about the Engagement and Attendance Policy please take the time to review the Frequently Asked Questions (Login required) to see if your question is covered.
 If it is not, contact details are provided at the bottom of the page.

-- If you have any problems that are affecting your punctuality and/or attendance then you are encouraged to seek support through your Academic Advisor or our available support services.
+- If you have any problems that are affecting your punctuality and/or engagement then you are encouraged to seek support through your Academic Advisor or our available support services.